Shyam-Sundar-7/signature-verification-similarity/README.md

 ## Problem Description:
 The task is to train a machine learning model to differentiate between genuine and forged handwritten signatures based on a dataset of signature images.
 The model should return a match percentage between the two input signatures.

+# Dataset Used: CEDAR
+This dataset contains signatures by 55 people written in Latin script.
+Each person has 24 genuine and 24 forged signatures.

 ## Implementation:
 - **SiasemeNetwork1 (PyTorch Model)**
   - Binary Cross Entropy as the loss function